Donny van de Beek: Style of play

 A tactically versatile and hard-working player, Van de Beek is capable of playing anywhere in midfield.
 At Ajax, Van de Beek played mainly as a central or an attacking midfielder but can also play as a defensive midfielder.
 The Spanish newspaper Mundo Deportivo writes that he plays a more offensive role compared to his counterparts on other teams.
 Goal.com described Van de Beek as a player who has "excellent control and a great eye for a pass as he links up with the attack and is dangerous as he makes runs into the box".
 While playing for the Ajax academy, he was compared with Davy Klaassen.
 However, Van de Beek rejected the comparison and said that he was a player who wanted to keep the ball at his feet.
 Former Ajax captain Joël Veltman described Van de Beek as a player who "works very hard and can play between the lines".

+Personal life

+Van de Beek is in a relationship with Estelle Bergkamp, the eldest daughter of former Arsenal player Dennis Bergkamp.
+The couple's first child, a daughter, was born in April 2022.
+Their second child, a son, was born in February 2024.